earlier

 Open this photo in gallery:

-This year’s festival is a sign of what the future of film might look like in the near future – as the U.S. continues to isolate itself on the world stage, other countries are stepping in to try and take its place.
+This year’s festival was a sign of what the future of film might look like in the near future – as the U.S. continues to isolate itself on the world stage, other countries are stepping in to try and take its place.

 ‘Doors are opening’ for Canadian filmmakers carrying the flag at Cannes